bmmpxf/geoserver/doc/en/user/source/security/service.rst

 Ant patterns
 ~~~~~~~~~~~~

 Ant patterns are a commonly used syntax for pattern matching directory and file paths.
-The :ref:`examples <examples>` section contains some basic examples.
+The examples below contain some basic examples.
 The apache ant `user manual <http://ant.apache.org/manual/dirtasks.html>`_ contains more sophisticated cases.

-.. warning:: EXAMPLES REF!?

-The following examples are specific to the :ref:`RESTconfig extension <rest_extension>`, but any RESTful GeoServer service can be configured in the same manner.
+The following examples are specific to :ref:`RESTconfig <rest_extension>`, but any RESTful GeoServer service can be configured in the same manner.

 Disabling anonymous access to services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~